-Motivated by the importance and the challenges arising in measuring tail risks in these applications, this paper considers the estimation of distribution tails of a rich class of performance functionals specified with tools such as feature-based decision rules, linear programs, mixed integer linear programs, deep neural networks, etc., that serve as key ingredients in these models.
+Motivated by the importance and the challenges in measuring tail risks in a broad variety of such applications, we consider the estimation of distribution tails of a rich class of performance functionals specified with {enabling tools, such as linear programs, mixed integer linear programs, piecewise linear and quadratic objectives, feature maps/decision rules specified in terms of deep neural networks, etc., which serve as key modeling ingredients in these applications.}

-To illustrate the challenges in the tail estimation tasks we consider, suppose that $L(\xx)$ denotes the loss (or cost) incurred when the uncertain variables affecting the system, modeled by a random vector $\XX,$ realize the value $\xx.$ For example, $L(\XX)$ may denote the losses associated with a portfolio exposed to risk factors $\XX,$ or may capture the inventory cost incurred with a decision rule for procurement which depends on some or all of the components of $\XX.$ In general, we take $L(\cdot)$ to be modeling a suitable performance measure of interest.
-The distribution of $L(\XX)$ is not analytically tractable even in elementary models, and related measures such as its mean, or tail risk measures such as Value-at-Risk, Conditional Value-at-Risk, etc., are typically estimated from sampled observations.
-Estimation and subsequent optimization via simulation becomes computationally expensive however, as naive sample averaging requires about $p_u^{-1}\varepsilon^{-2}\delta^{-1}$ samples to achieve a relative precision of $\varepsilon$ in the estimation of $p_u := \Prob(L(\XX) > u)$ with $1-\delta$ confidence.
-This prohibitive sample and computational complexity point to the need for efficient samplers whose complexity do not grow as severely with $p_u$ decreasing to zero.
+To describe the challenges in the tail estimation tasks we consider, suppose that $L(\xx)$ denotes the loss (or cost) incurred when the uncertain variables affecting the system, modeled by a random vector $\XX,$ realize the value $\xx \in \Real^d.$ For example, $L(\XX)$ may denote the losses associated with a portfolio exposed to risk factors $\XX,$ or may capture the {optimal value of the cumulative generation and transmission costs which could be incurred in meeting demand $\XX$ in the consumer nodes of a power distribution network.} In general, we take $L(\cdot)$ to be modeling a suitable performance measure of interest.
+The distribution of $L(\XX)$ is not analytically tractable even in elementary models, and related measures such as its mean, or tail risk measures such as Value-at-Risk, Conditional Value-at-Risk, etc., are typically estimated from samples.
+Estimation and subsequent optimization of tail risks via simulation becomes computationally expensive however, as mere sample averaging requires about $p_u^{-1}\varepsilon^{-2}\delta^{-1}$ samples to achieve a relative precision of $\varepsilon$ in tasks requiring estimation of $p_u := \Prob(L(\XX) \geq u)$ with $1-\delta$ confidence.
+This prohibitively large requirement points to the need for samplers whose complexity do not grow as severely with $p_u$ decreasing to zero.